Classification of tight contact structures on some Seifert fibered manifolds: I: Tight structures on Seifert manifolds

 \

 Let us start by looking at the tight contact structures on $\Sigma'\times S^1$ and then add in the $L_i$ to get the tight contact structures on $\Sigma\times S^1$.
-Each boundary component of $\Sigma'$ intersects the dividing set of the corresponding torus twice. \ \begin{lem} Each dividing curve on $\Sigma'$ connects one boundary component to any other or one dividing curve goes from $\partial(\Sigma\times S^1)_{3}$ to itself and two dividing curves go from $\partial(\Sigma\times S^1)_{1}$ to $\partial(\Sigma\times S^1)_{2}$.
-These are shown in Figure \ref{pop} C,D. \end{lem} \begin{proof} Assume there is a boundary-parallel dividing arc on boundary component one or on boundary component two as shown in Figure \ref{pop} A,B. Say the boundary parallel dividing arc is across $\partial(\Sigma\times S^1)_{1}$.
+Each boundary component of $\Sigma'$ intersects the dividing set of the corresponding torus twice. \ \begin{lem} Dividing curves on $\Sigma'$ either connect boundary components in pairs as in Figure \ref{pop} B, or we have one boundary parallel dividing curve on $\partial(\Sigma\times S^1)_{3}$ and two dividing curves connecting $\partial(\Sigma\times S^1)_{1}$ to $\partial(\Sigma\times S^1)_{2}$ as shown in Figure \ref{pop} D. \end{lem} \begin{proof} We call $\partial(\Sigma\times S^1)_{1}$ as boundary component one.
+Similarly for boundary component two.
+Assume there is a boundary-parallel dividing arc on boundary component one or on boundary component two as shown in Figure \ref{pop} A, C. Say the boundary parallel dividing arc is across $\partial(\Sigma\times S^1)_{1}$.
 This means there is a bypass along $\partial(\Sigma\times S^1)_{1}$.
 After attaching this bypass we can thicken $V_1\cup L_1$ to get $V_1'$.
 The slope on the boundary of $V_1'$ is $0$ in the basis of $\Sigma'\times S^1$.
 Hence we have a toric annulus $L_1$ with boundary slopes $0$ and $\infty$ and an extension of this toric annulus is another toric annulus with boundary slopes $\infty$ and $0$.
-Hence we have too much radial twisting in $V_1'$ and hence the contact structures on $V_1'$ is overtwisted.
-Similarly, we get an overtwisted contact structure if we had a boundary-parallel dividing arc on boundary component two.
-The possible dividing curves configurations without boundary-parallel dividing arcs on boundary component one or on boundary component two are of the form described in this Lemma.
+The slope goes from $0$ to $\infty$ to $0$ on $V_1'$ and hence the contact structures on $V_1'$ are overtwisted.
+Similarly, we get an overtwisted contact structure if we have a boundary-parallel dividing arc on boundary component two.
+The possible dividing curve configurations without boundary-parallel dividing arcs on boundary component one or on boundary component two are of the form described in this Lemma.

-\end{proof}\ From the result in Lemma \ref{dvc} we can divide our analysis in two cases, corresponding to Figure \ref{pop} C or D. These are two different dividing sets corresponding to different contact structures on $\Sigma\times S^1$.
-We will first count all the tight contact structures we get corresponding to Figure \ref{pop} C. We refer to this analysis as Case 2A.
+\end{proof}\ From the result in Lemma \ref{dvc} we can divide our analysis into two cases, corresponding to Figure \ref{pop} B or D. These are two different dividing sets corresponding to different contact structures on $\Sigma\times S^1$.
+We will first count all the tight contact structures we get corresponding to Figure \ref{pop} B. We refer to this analysis as Case 2A.
 Then we do the same for Figure \ref{pop} D and refer to it by Case 2B.

 \